axltxl/docker-jenkins-dood/README.md

 * Your host and your container will use the same version of Docker, always.

 ###Disadvantages
-* Technically speaking, `jenkins` user has `root` access to the host
+* Although this image does not require `privileged` mode, it does not make it any safer because it can do `docker` things directly on the host, so you have to be aware of this
-* If you want to manage a complete clean Docker environment inside your Jenkins, this one's not for you
+* If you want to manage a complete clean Docker environment inside your Jenkins, this one's not for you, you're looking for *DinD*

 ###The `sudo` workaround
 According to the reading by Mouat: